alanng10/StandInfoTech/Docue/a.md

 Tidus has Termina module list.

-Tidus is pre install on stand system machine.
+Tidus is pre install on stand operating system.

-Tidus is operating system for stand study and work.
+Tidus is desktop environment for stand study and work.

-Tidus is recommend operating system.
+Tidus is recommend desktop environment.

-Tidus is One Binary System.
+Tidus is One Module Environ.

 Class Lang is pre install on Windows operating system.